 Parenting risk factors consist of both the presence of negative parenting behavior and the absence of positive parenting behavior.
-Based on a previous parenting profile analysis caregivers' low self-reported use of praise and high self-reported use of harsh discipline were used as markers for parenting risk (Weeland et al., 2022).
-In most studies (5 studies) parenting behavior was measured using the Parenting Practice Interview questionnaire (PPI; Webster-Stratton, 2001).
-The PPI was therefore used as primary measure.
-In two studies parenting behavior was measured with a Parenting Interview (Dowdney et al., 1985).
-Items from the questionnaire and interview questions which theoretically measured the same construct were matched.
-Almost identical questions were used across instruments, namely: for praise: "How often do you praise or compliment your child when your child behaves well or does a good job?" vs. "How many times per day did you praise your child for doing something you asked them or doing something well?"; for harsh discipline: "How often do you do each of the following things when your child misbehaves?
-Slap or hit your child (but not spanking)" vs. "Thinking about last week, how many times did you give your child a tap or smack if he/she misbehaved".
-One questionnaire item was selected to measure praise and six to measure harsh discipline ( $\alpha = .86$ ).
+Based on a previous parenting profile analysis, caregivers' low selfreported use of praise and high self-reported use of harsh discipline were used as markers for parenting risk (Weeland et al., 2023).
+In most studies (five studies), parenting behavior was measured using the Parenting Practice Interview questionnaire (Webster-Stratton, 2001).
+The Parenting Practice Interview was therefore used as primary measure.
+In two studies, parenting behavior was measured with a Parenting Interview (Dowdney et al., 1985).
+Items from the questionnaire and interview questions that theoretically measured the same construct were matched.
+Almost identical questions were used across instruments, namely: for praise: "How often do you praise or compliment your child when your child behaves well or does a good job?" versus "How many times per day did you praise your child for doing something you asked them or doing something well?" for harsh discipline: "How often do you do each of the following things when your child misbehaves?
+Slap or hit your child (but not spanking)" versus "Thinking about last week, how many times did you give your child a tap or smack if he/she misbehaved."
+One questionnaire item was selected to measure praise and six to measure harsh discipline ($\alpha = .86$).
 Response scales were harmonized to reflect the response scale used most frequently, which was a 7-point Likert scale.
-Scores from the interview were therefore converted from a 5-point to a 7-point Likert scale (Supplement 2).
+Scores from the interview were therefore converted from a 5-point to a 7-point Likert scale (Supplemental Material 2).